patruff/gsheet_openai_py/README.md

 After downloading python 3.11 you can check it exists by typing python --version (you should get back the python version 3.11.0)

-$python3 --version
+$python --version

-After verifying you have python installed, go to this directory and run
+After verifying you have python installed, go to the directory of this repo and run

-$pip3 install -r requirements.txt
+$pip install -r requirements.txt

 This will install all of the libraries you need to run the app.
-After that make sure to add the .env file and the credentials.json file to the same directory as this README.
+After that make sure to add the .env file and the credentials.json (the JSON from Google that you rename to credentials.json) file to the same directory as this README.
 Then you should be ready to run the app.

 To run the app simply run

-$python3 app.py
+$python app.py

 And this will cause the app to begin to run (forever) until you stop the app by inputting any key followed by a return (ENTER).